AlizeeFR/My-programming-studies/README.md

   1) (Accredited) Asssociate degrees in:
      - Management
      - Marketing
-  2) Bachelor of Science BSc, Computer Science, Western Governor's University
+  2) Bachelor of Science BSc, Computer Science
-  3) Bachelor of Arts, International Management (FSU/UCF/USF/UFL)
+  3) Bachelor of Arts, International Management ??? electrical engineering? biomed????
      - Accredited Specializations in Supply Chain & Logistics and hospitality/tourism
-  3) Master of Education in Curriculum and Instruction (M.Ed) (FIU)
+  3) Master of Education in Curriculum and Instruction (M.Ed)
+  4) replace the above with med school???????

  Internships:
    1) Local marketing and startup-helping agency (summer 1, fall and spring 1)